Edictum

 Failure typeImpactRecovery

-False positive (safe call denied)Agent retries or asks for help.
-Workflow is slowed.Retry, fix the contract, redeploy.
+False positive (safe call blocked)Agent retries or asks for help.
+Workflow is slowed.Retry, fix the rule, redeploy.

 False negative (dangerous call allowed)Data deleted.
 Secrets leaked.
 Unauthorized action completed.May not be recoverable.